 Students who withdraw from a course before the drop/add deadline will have their course fees refunded according to the Student Tuition Refund policy.

 If a student withdraws from a course after the drop/add deadline, the student remains liable to pay the financial penalty in accordance with the Calendar.

-If a student withdraws after the fifth Monday of the term as specified in the University Schedule section of this Calendar, the grade for the course will be entered as 'F' on the student's permanent record, and is calculated as '0' in the GPA.
+If a student withdraws after the fifth Monday of the term as specified in the Calendar, the grade for the course will be entered as 'F' on the student's permanent record, and is calculated as '0' in the GPA.